Chloe Malle tapped by Anna Wintour to be new editor of American Vogue: report

 Chloe Malle, the daughter of actor Candice Bergen and the film director Louis Malle, will be the new head of editorial content for American Vogue, according to Puck.

-The new editor is rumored to be starting before the start of New York Fashion Week, which will be running from September 11 through September 16.
+The new editor is reported to be starting before the start of New York Fashion Week, which will be running from September 11 through September 16.

 It was first revealed in June that Wintour would be stepping down as Vogue’s editor-in-chief after leading the publication for 37 years.